The Velocity Exercise Dual motion Recumbent Bike comes with moving handlebars to work your arms and upper body as you workout your legs.

 Velocity Exercise Dual Motion Recumbent Bike Price

-When I checked on Amazon where it qualified for Prime and free shipping.
+When I checked at Amazon it can qualify for free shipping when available.

 The moving arms is a big plus for this recumbent exercise bike.
 They work independently of the pedals so you can decide on what you want to workout – all the body or just the upper body or just the lower body .